utsav0/daily-dev-tips/src/pages/posts/you-dont-always-need-a-cms.md

 I open my project in my IDE (Visual Studio Code or WebStorm) and start changing my markdown files.
 Either edit the existing ones or create new ones for new blog posts.

-Once I'm done, I push the changes to my git branch, automatically triggering a GitHub action.
+Once done, I push the changes to my git branch, automatically triggering a GitHub action.

 This GitHub action starts the build command on my Eleventy project (soon to be Astro), which converts all these markdown to HTML output.
 Once this process is done, the HTML files get placed in a "static" branch.

 Which triggers Cloudflare pages to pull the latest changes from this branch.
-Cloudflare will do a git pull on this branch; voila, the new changes are online!
+Cloudflare will do a git pull on this branch; the new changes are online!

 This all happens in about a minute or so.